Jerico, Salamina, and Manizales

 Includes informative, private tours and excursions with country-licensed, bilingual tour guides

 Arrive to Medellin airport and transfer via private transportation to Jerico.
 Get settled at your accommodation, El Despertar, just a couple of minutes downhill from the central plaza.
 Finish off the night in the sauna on-site, overlooking the mountainside that embraces this majestic pueblo.

 Day 4: New Day, New Pueblo

 Transfer to Salamina and get settled at Casa Hotel Lola.
 Enjoy your first afternoon in one of just two other patrimonial sites in the Caldas department.
-Known as the “City of Light” because of the artists that have emerged from here, Salamina is a wonderful, and lesser-known alternative to Salento - and also has wax palm fields to explore
+Known as the “City of Light” because of the artists that have emerged from here, Salamina is a wonderful, and lesser-known alternative to Salento - and also has photo-worthy wax palm fields to get lost in.